-A senior loan of EUR 45 million loan to EGO Genel Mudurlugu, the Ankara Transport Company.
-The proceeds will be used for the procurement of 250 Compressed Natural Gas, or CNG, buses and installation of two fuelling stations.
-In addition, the company's own funds will be used to procure 30 diesel, EURO 6 compliant buses as part of the project.
+A senior loan of EUR 57.1 million loan to EGO Genel Mudurlugu, the Ankara Transport Company.
+The proceeds will be used for the procurement of up to 254 Compressed Natural Gas, or CNG, buses and installation of a CNG filling station.
+In addition, the company's own funds will be used to procure up to 28 diesel, EURO 6 compliant buses as part of the project.

 New buses will help to tackle the growing demand for public transport.
 It will extend the capacity and reduce operation and maintenance costs by replacing the existing diesel buses that are over 15 years old and EURO 2 in terms of emission standards.

 The CNG buses generate significantly fewer emissions (both GHG and other pollutants) than buses with traditional diesel engines.
 The new diesel buses are subject to EURO 6 emissions standards in line with EU regulations and have the highest potential to eliminate the majority of exhaust pollutants that have an impact on air quality.
 The project also increases the capacity of public transport services and will benefit 5.7 million people.

 The project is part of the Green Cities Framework (GrCF2, Window II), which provides a strategic and multi-project approach targeting environmental issues in selected large cities in the Bank's countries of operation.
 The primary goal is to achieve significant environmental improvements and promote the green transition quality within the relevant cities.
 The GrCF2 also aims to build the necessary capacity and facilitate better coordination and buy-in among various stakeholders within cities in order to improve the governance, operational efficiency and financial sustainability of the targeted investments and initiatives.
 These objectives are supported by the development and implementation of a city-specific Green Cities Action Plan (GCAP) identifying and prioritising climate change and environmental challenges and ways to address them through targeted investments, services and policy instruments.